 Through an inquiry based approach to learning, Ocean School aims to provide opportunities for educators to integrate the global competencies identified by C21 Canada in and outside the classroom.
 These competencies provide a framework for transforming learning with clear guidelines for the skills, knowledge and approaches needed to succeed in the 21 century.

-- I set goals, monitor my progress and learn from my successes and failures
+I set goals, monitor my progress, and learn from my successes and failures.
+I can take action for positive change - one small step at a time.

-This work is adapted from the 21st Century Competencies: Framework Document for Discussion and the Council of Ministers of Education, Canada (CMEC) PanCanadian Global Competencies and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is adapted from Shifting Minds: A 21st Century Vision of Public Education for Canada and the Council of Ministers of Education, Canada (CMEC) PanCanadian Global Competencies and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Placing local issues at the forefront of student projects allows for the development of transferable skills later in life.
 Ultimately, Ocean School aims to support learners to make change, one small step at a time.
 We wish to provide a real sense of agency: every one of us can help shape a common future that includes a healthy and productive ocean.